SAT-OPS/SAT-OPS/README.md

 - 👀 I’m interested in signals intelligence, making people think and doing what people said is impossible.
 - 🌱 I’m currently learning how to relax...
 - 💞️ I’m looking to collaborate on earth, wind, fire 🔥
-- 📫 How to reach me specialtoken_01@aol.com
+- 📫 How to reach me?
+I don't know.
 - 😄 Pronouns: Not good at grammer
 - ⚡ Fun fact: if a light gave u away you would understand why EVERYTHING IS BETTER IN THE DARK